isc-projects/kea/doc/sphinx/arm/hooks.rst

 example, if you wish to use the flex-id hook library to formulate the client IDs in conjunction with HA hook library for load-balanced HA, it is essential that the flex-id library be specified first in your server's ``hooks-libraries`` section.
-This ensures that the client ID is formualted by the flex-id library before the HA library uses it for load-balancing.
+This ensures that the client ID is formulated by the flex-id library before the HA library uses it for load-balancing.
 Similarly it would be best to specify forensic logging last, to ensure any other install hooks have made their contributions to the packet processing.